Information from the RCOG Trainees' Committee on how to deal with undermining and bullying in the workplace.

 RCOG Workplace Behaviour Champions

 There is an RCOG Workplace Behaviour Champion in each school/deanery, who can give you independent advice about any unacceptable behaviour you’re experiencing.
-Find out more about the RCOG Workplace Behaviour Champions, and see the list of contact details.
+Find out more about the RCOG Workplace Behaviour Champions.

 Frequently asked questions

 What is undermining?

 Undermining or bullying behaviour is behaviour that makes you feel harassed, offended or socially excluded, and that affects your work.
 However, the definition of undermining is wide and relies on individual perception.
 Examples of undermining behaviour include:

 - Belittling someone in public, humilating them or accusing them of lack of effort

 - Spreading gossip or rumours about someone, teasing or name calling

 - Ignoring someone’s presence, withholding information or preventing access to opportunites such as leave or training

 - Applying undue pressure on someone to produce work, setting impossible deadlines or creating unnecessary disruptions